augrsl/augthings/Acoustical Direction Finder/README.md

 3 ADC is now active.
-Transmitting must be revised
+Transmitting must be revised (DONE)

-5.10.2021 Only IN1 trigger transmitting... (must be fixed)
+5.10.2021 Only IN1 trigger transmitting... (must be fixed) (DONE)